-Conceptual Drawing of this Primary Management Area as Defined in the Patusent River Policy Plan NOT TO SCALE particularly higher levels of imperviousness, on water quality.
+Properties for which the PMA guidelines are applicable (Table 4) but that have existing zoning densities greater than RE-2 will be subject to "nonconformance requirements".
+Nonconformance requirements consist of stormwater management and best management practices applied to the property that will minimize the impacts of higher density zones, particularly higher levels of imperviousness, on water quality.
 These requirements will also apply to RE-2C, RC, and RDT zones where use of cluster development results in densities greater than one unit per two acres.
 Table 6 describes some, but certainly not all, possible BMPs.